J0sueTM/DSA/Mathematics/BasicMath/arithmeticProgression.md

 ### Every A.P. must have

-**Initial Term** is the first number in the sequence **Common difference** is the value by which consecutive terms increase or decrease:
+- **Initial Term** is the first number in the sequence

+- **Common difference** is the value by which consecutive terms increase or decrease:

     * positive, then the terms will grow towards positive infinity
         * negative, then the terms will grow towards negative infinity

-Example:
+**Example**

 $$1 --> 4 --> --> 7 --> 10.$$